LearnWeb3DAO/Re-Entrancy/README.md

 # Re-Entrancy

 Re-Entrancy is one of the oldest security vulnerabilities that was discovered in smart contracts.
 It is the exact vulnerability that caused the infamous 'DAO Hack' of 2016.
-Over 3.6 million ETH was stolen in the hack, which today is worth billions of dollars. 🤯
+Over 3.6 million ETH was stolen in the hack, at the time worth about $60 million USD.
+Today, this would be worth billions of dollars. 🤯

 At the time, the DAO contained 15% of all Ethereum on the network as Ethereum was relatively new.
 The failure was having a negative impact on the Ethereum network, and Vitalik Buterin proposed a software fork where the attacker would never be able to transfer out his ETH.
 Some people agreed, some did not.
 This was a highly controversial event, and one which still is full of controversy.
+However, before the solution could be implemented, a bug in the proposed code was discovered.
+Finally, a hard fork was implemented.
+This rolled back Ethereum's state to a time before the hack and moved all funds in the DAO contract to a different contract.
+From this contract, all investors could withdraw their funds again and none of the money went to the attacker.

-At the end, it led to Ethereum being forked into two - Ethereum Classic, and the Ethereum we know today.
-Ethereum Classic's blockchain is the exact same as Ethereum up until the fork, but then proceeded as if the hack did happen and the attacker still controls the stolen funds.
-Today's Ethereum implemented the blacklist and it's as if that attack never happened. 🤔
+However, a part of the Ethereum community didn't agree with this solution and continued working on the Ethereum chain without the hard fork.
+This chain is what we today know as `Ethereum Classic`.
+Ethereum Classic's blockchain is the exact same as Ethereum up until the fork, but then proceeded without refunding the monay to investors and the attacker still controls the stolen funds.

 This is a simplified version of that story, and the entire dynamic was quite complex.
 Everyone was stuck between a rock and a hard place.
-[You can read more about this story here to know what happened in more detail](https://www.coindesk.com/learn/2016/06/25/understanding-the-dao-attack/)
+There are many writeups and more information on that story.
+If you are interested, there some links to recommended reading at the end of this exercise.

-Let's learn more about this hack! 🚀
+Let's learn more about the technical details of this hack! 🚀

 <Quiz questionId="3e4cc3db-dd7c-492e-ae31-e200cf7181dd" />